 Lesson 10: Mindfulness in the Buddha’s Quest for Awakening

 Lesson 12: Contemporary Mindfulness

-See our calendar here for the link to join on Zoom.
+You will have to contact me directly to participate in this program.
 We meet Monday nights at 6:00 to meditate and the program for the week begins at 6:30.
 Since Covid, we have continued on the Zoom platform.
 Our usual meetings are at the Eastwood Village Community Center, 1312 2 Mile Cir E, Wilmington, NC.
 For information and online links, contact me at email@example.com.
-There is no charge for this program but you are invited to make a donation to support our programs and our periodic donations to Bodhi College.
+There is no charge for this program but you are invited to make a donation to support our programs and our periodic donations to teachers we support.